damianjurkiewicz/LEAR-Cars/README.md

 ## LEAR Cars - BETA - Model Extras, VehFunc, Soundize Car Adaptations for GTA San Andreas by Damix & Marchewa99XD

-📦 **Part of Law Enforments Agencies Rework Mod**, aimed at **fixing original vehicles** and, most importantly, **immersively adding new cars** and lore-accurate worldbuilding for San Andreas.
+ **Part of Law Enforments Agencies Rework Mod**, aimed at **fixing original vehicles** and, most importantly, **immersively adding new cars** and lore-accurate worldbuilding for San Andreas.

-It focuses on **texture improvements, ModelExtras, VehFunc, and Soundize adaptations** — ensuring that every vehicle added to the game is fully consistent with its world and lore, without breaking immersion.
+It focuses on **texture improvements, ModelExtras, VehFunc, and Soundize adaptations** - ensuring that every vehicle added to the game is fully consistent with its world and lore, without breaking immersion.

 <img width="1971" height="1436" alt="lear" src="https://github.com/user-attachments/assets/7c116905-03b6-4464-a850-5e31baa05511" />

+### 📦 Main Features

-### 🚗Fixed Stock Cars & Immersive Custom Cars
+- ✅ Fixed Stock Cars & Immersive Custom Cars
 - ✅ We add new vehicles **while also improving existing ones**, ensuring consistency and high quality across the game.
-- **Stock Counterparts for Emergency Vehicles** — every added emergency car has its civilian (stock) version.
+- ✅ **Stock Counterparts for Emergency Vehicles** - every added emergency car has its civilian (stock) version.
-- **Improvements include:**
+- ✅ **Improvements include:**
   - Realistic chrome, plastic, and metal materials
   - Model fixes and reflection improvements
   - Authentic glass reflections and new material systems
-- **Custom `vehicle3.txd` file** — every adapted model references this shared texture base for:
+- ✅ **Custom `vehicle3.txd` file** - every adapted model references this shared texture base for:
   - Unified visual style
   - Lower memory usage
   - Streamlined development workflow
-- **Revorked `vehicle.txd`** — a complete overhaul of the default file, delivering the best visual upgrade of its kind in the game’s history.
+- ✅ **Revorked `vehicle.txd`** - a complete overhaul of the default file, delivering the best visual upgrade of its kind in the game’s history.
-- **Polygons Down — Immersion Up**
-  We chose not to add over-rounded wheels or unnecessary body smoothness.
-It breaks immersion and wastes performance — our approach respects the original game style.
+- ✅ **Polygons Down - Immersion Up** -  We chose not to add over-rounded wheels or unnecessary body smoothness.
+It breaks immersion and wastes performance - our approach respects the original game style.
-- **Texture Upscale & Mapping Fixes** — the highest-quality adaptation you can find, ensuring clean detail and realistic texture work.
+- ✅ **Texture Upscale & Mapping Fixes** - the highest-quality adaptation you can find, ensuring clean detail and realistic texture work.
-- **3D Steering Wheels** — lightweight, low-poly models crafted to match the original immersion style.
+- ✅ **3D Steering Wheels** - lightweight, low-poly models crafted to match the original immersion style.
-- **Four Colors per Car for wheels and bumpers** — car in traffic have still classic immersive configurations, but you can get your style using in game tuning system.
+- ✅ **Four Colors per Car for wheels and bumpers** - car in traffic have still classic immersive configurations, but you can get your style using in game tuning system.
-- **Working Mirrors** — realistic mirror reflections with accurate damage behavior.
+- ✅ **Working Mirrors** - realistic mirror reflections with accurate damage behavior.
-- **Classic Car Mods Restoration** — revival of iconic, long-forgotten community mods.
+- ✅ **Classic Car Mods Restoration** - revival of iconic, long-forgotten community mods.

 ---

 ### ⚙️ ModelExtras Adaptations

-- **Semi-Official ModelExtras Pack** — unlocking the full potential of ModelExtras.
+- ✅ **Semi-Official ModelExtras Pack** - unlocking the full potential of ModelExtras.
 We spent nearly a year collaborating with *Grinch*, testing solutions, proposing ideas, creating documentation, and designing the data file structure for easier installation.
-- **Functional Blinkers** — proper regional behavior: red for US vehicles, amber for EU/JDM cars.
+- ✅ **Functional Blinkers** - proper regional behavior: red for US vehicles, amber for EU/JDM cars.
-- **Reverse Lights** — accurately placed and calibrated based on original photos and references.
+- ✅ **Reverse Lights** - accurately placed and calibrated based on original photos and references.
-- **Siren Rotators** — authentic corona effects and shadows, using a real mirror-rotation system — the first true-to-life implementation.
+- ✅ **Siren Rotators** - authentic corona effects and shadows, using a real mirror-rotation system - the first true-to-life implementation.
-- **Color Combinations** — more than 8 paint combinations per car, enabling proper variants with stripes and full-body color options.
+- ✅ **Color Combinations** - more than 8 paint combinations per car, enabling proper variants with stripes and full-body color options.

 ---

 ### 🧰 VehFunc Adaptations

-- Working windshield wipers
+- ✅ Working windshield wipers
-- Recursive extras (dynamic and conditional extras)
+- ✅ Recursive extras (dynamic and conditional extras)
-- Engine-linked vibration effects for parts
+- ✅ Engine-linked vibration effects for parts
-- Functional rotating steering wheels
+- ✅ Functional rotating steering wheels
-- Authentic wiper animations with sound integration
+- ✅ Authentic wiper animations with sound integration

 ---

 ### ⚡ Fastloader Adaptations

-- **Plug-and-Play installation** — simply copy and paste into *modloader*
+- ✅ **Plug-and-Play installation** - simply copy and paste into *modloader*
-- **No manual edits required** for:
+- ✅ **No manual edits required** for:
   - `data/gtasa_vehicleAudioSettings.cfg` (audio config auto-handled)
   - `data/cargrp.dat` (traffic spawning handled automatically)

----

 ## 🫂 First off all:
 💬**JOIN OUR DISCORD SERVER: [Invitation](https://discord.com/)**